BRENDAN-LU/RankLogit/ranklogit/README.txt

-If one were to deal with data, whereby the number of categories becomes large enough for Numpy to offer perforamance gains, it is likely that ranklogit will be an infeasible model anyway, as permuting large numbers of tied ranks will be infeasibly slow, even at C-speed.
+If one were to deal with data, whereby the number of categories becomes large enough for Numpy to offer perforamance gains, it is likely that ranklogit will be an unusable model elsewhere, as permuting such large numbers of tied ranks will be infeasibly slow, even at C-speed.

 --------------------------------------------------------------------------------